 The sequence of major events in the Digital River API

-The necessary data you must provide Digital River to utilize our authorized reseller of record business model
+The data you must provide Digital River to utilize our authorized reseller of record business model

 How checkouts, orders, events, fulfillments, and post-order processing works

-Prior to creating a checkout or processing an order, you'll need to create your SKUs by providing, at a minimum, the product or service name, tax code, country of origin, and Export Control Classification Number.
+Prior to building a checkout and processing an order, you'll need to create your SKUs by providing, at a minimum, the product or service name, tax code, country of origin, and Export Control Classification Number.
 As the reseller of record, Digital River requests this data in order to adhere to local regulations and tax laws.